Oyster card: Collaborations

 In October 2018, TfL partnered with Adidas to celebrate 15 years of the Oyster card.
-A limited number of trainers from the "Oyster Club pack" went on sale on with each of the three types costing £80 and being based on an element of the Tube's history.
+A limited number of trainers from the "Oyster Club pack" went on sale with each of the three types costing £80 and being based on an element of the Tube's history.
 These designs include Temper Run, ZX 500RM and Continental 80.
 Only 500 limited-edition Oyster cards were produced, and each type of trainer contains a different card design in the box.
 Also included with the trainers is a genuine leather case (with TfL and Adidas logo engraving) and a credit of £80 preloaded on the Oyster card.

 Issues and criticisms

 Touching out penalties

 Card users sometimes forget to touch in or touch out, are unable to find the yellow readers or it may be too crowded to touch out.
 Such card users have either received penalty fares by revenue inspectors, been charged a maximum fare, or been prosecuted in courts which can issue high penalties.
 Card users are also penalised for touching in and out of the same station within a two-minute period, and charged the maximum possible fare from that station.

 The system also applies two maximum fares (one for touching in, and one for touching out) to passengers who touch in and touch out at the same station after 30 minutes; this is due to the system assuming that, after such a long delay, the passenger has travelled to another station and returned without touching in or out at the other station, when in reality the passenger might simply have been waiting for a train, baulked at the long waiting time and exited.